Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Data-driven reconstruction

+In the appendix, as a consequence of Ref.~\cite{vandev1992minimal}, we show that such a condition is satisfied when $\mc{S}$ is a regular simplex.
+This situation is illustrated in Figure~\ref{fig:completeness}, left-hand side.
+Moreover, we show that, as a consequence of Ref.~\cite{Vince2008}, also the converse is true, namely, that such a condition is violated whenever $\mc{S}$ is an irregular simplex (see Figure~\ref{fig:completeness}, right-hand side).
+Hence, for simplices, OC-ness is equivalent to symmetric IC-ness and, therefore, the SIC set of states is the minimal (in terms of cardinality) OC set.
+This provides an operational interpretation of symmetric informational completeness in terms of data-driven inference and reconstruction.
+It is tempting to conjecture that this equivalence holds for any quantum system, not just the qubit.

-Although it is easy to see that any set of states which is observationally complete on a subspace, is also \textit{informationally} complete on that subspace, the previous example shows that the vice-versa is not true.
-Indeed, any simplex, whether regular or not, is informationally complete.
-Hence, observational completeness is a strictly stronger condition than informational completeness.
-In this sense, observational completeness defines a new ``Bureau of Standards'' in terms of data-driven inference and reconstruction.
+Although it is easy to see that any set of states which is OC on a subspace, is also IC on that subspace, the previous example shows that the vice-versa is not true.
+Indeed, any simplex, whether regular or not, is trivially IC on its support.
+Hence, OC-ness is a strictly stronger condition than IC-ness.
+In this sense, OC-ness defines a new ``Bureau of Standards'' in terms of data-driven inference and reconstruction.